Statement of Purpose

 Right to Non-Coercion.
 Members have a right to not be coerced to share private information, make statements, or otherwise perform any function that is not essential for the scope of participating in a given community activity.

 Right to Disclosure.
-Individuals who are banished from the community or who are prevented from participation on grounds of incivility have a right to a full written disclosure of the arbitration, evidence, or rationale resulting in the decision.
-Such individuals have the right to publicly share this disclosure without further repercussions from the community.
+Individuals who are banished from the community or who are prevented from participating on grounds of incivility have a right to a high-level written disclosure of the rationale resulting in the decision, including the identity of the arbiter and their relationship to the aggrieved (if applicable), and an anonymized summary of supporting evidence.
+Such individuals have the right to publicly share this disclosure, provided the disclosure is shared in its entirety.

 Criminal Behavior.
 FCOP is not intended to supplant laws and regulations of governing jurisdictions, but rather, to impose a set of terms and conditions on membership in a community that goes above and beyond legal requirements.
 Criminal behavior of any kind should be immediately reported to relevant authorities and dealt with as recommended by such authorities.
 Notwithstanding the foregoing, if criminal behavior also violates terms and conditions of FCOP, we reserve the right to subject such behavior to arbitration.